-Dreams posted sales of £309m – up 2.9% – as like-for-likes rose 1.9% for the year to December 24, 2018.
+Dreams posted sales of £309m – up 2.9% – as like-for-likes climbed 1.9% for the year to December 24, 2018.
 Profit before tax rose 11.7% to £32.7m during the same period and the group remained debt-free at the year-end.

-Rewind five years and Dreams was bought out by Sun European after the retailer collapsed into administration with debts of £106m.
+Rewind five years and Dreams was bought out of administration by Sun European after the retailer collapsed into administration with debts of £106m.
 The private equity firm quickly parachuted in Mike Logue to turn around its flagging fortunes.

 As chief executive, Mike Logue has overseen growth since taking the helm in 2014, bringing new technology, store openings, recycling services and innovative products with him.

 Please sign in now if you have a subscription or are already registered with us.